Skip to main content

 Nagarkot – Patan – Bungmati

-Drive to Patan (Lalitpur), one of Nepal’s oldest cities and a renowned center of art, culture, and spirituality.
+Drive to Patan (Lalitpur), one of Nepal’s oldest cities and a renowned center of art and culture.
 Explore Patan Durbar Square, a UNESCO World Heritage Site, where intricately carved wooden windows, stone temples, and majestic palaces reflect centuries of Newari craftsmanship.
 Visit artisan workshops producing traditional paubha paintings, bronze statues, and ceremonial masks, gaining firsthand insight into the city’s rich artistic legacy.
-Witness daily rituals and devotional practices in temples that reveal Patan’s harmonious blend of Hindu and Buddhist traditions, making it a vibrant hub of cultural life.

-Continue to Bungmati, a traditional Newari village famed for its woodcarving heritage and preserved rural culture.
+Following your traditional home-cooked lunch, continue to Bungmati in the afternoon, a traditional Newari village famed for its woodcarving heritage and preserved rural culture.
 Walk through the quiet streets, visit centuries-old temples, and observe skilled artisans at work, keeping ancestral techniques alive.
 Interact with local villagers and see terraced farms, community squares, and daily rituals that offer an authentic glimpse into Nepalese rural life and enduring customs.

 Nagarkot – Patan – Bungmati

-Drive to Patan (Lalitpur), one of Nepal’s oldest cities and a renowned center of art, culture, and spirituality.
+Drive to Patan (Lalitpur), one of Nepal’s oldest cities and a renowned center of art and culture.
 Explore Patan Durbar Square, a UNESCO World Heritage Site, where intricately carved wooden windows, stone temples, and majestic palaces reflect centuries of Newari craftsmanship.
 Visit artisan workshops producing traditional paubha paintings, bronze statues, and ceremonial masks, gaining firsthand insight into the city’s rich artistic legacy.
-Witness daily rituals and devotional practices in temples that reveal Patan’s harmonious blend of Hindu and Buddhist traditions, making it a vibrant hub of cultural life.

-Continue to Bungmati, a traditional Newari village famed for its woodcarving heritage and preserved rural culture.
+Following your traditional home-cooked lunch, continue to Bungmati in the afternoon, a traditional Newari village famed for its woodcarving heritage and preserved rural culture.
 Walk through the quiet streets, visit centuries-old temples, and observe skilled artisans at work, keeping ancestral techniques alive.
 Interact with local villagers and see terraced farms, community squares, and daily rituals that offer an authentic glimpse into Nepalese rural life and enduring customs.

 Accommodation